Hair Loss Treatment

 A Scalp Roller is an instrument consisting of a heavy duty plastic roller head covered in tiny stainless steel needles.(0.5mm ).

 The Scalp Roller, specifically for the use in hair treatments, has three separate actions on the scalp.
 The needles are designed to penetrate the stratum corneum, the hard outer surface of the epidermal layer of the scalp.
-Hundreds of tiny channels are created through the stratum corneum, which facilitate the passage and absorption of stem cells into the dermis to maximize it’s absorption by the hair follicles.the stem cells which are extracts of plants and purified contain growth factors which increase the immunity and help in decreasing hair fall , increase density and regrow the hair which are in inactive phase.
+Hundreds of tiny channels are created through the stratum corneum, which facilitate the passage and absorption into the dermis to maximize it’s absorption by the hair follicles.which are extracts of plants and purified contain growth factors which increase the immunity and help in decreasing hair fall , increase density and regrow the hair which are in inactive phase.

 The Scalp Roller also stimulates blood flow to the hair follicles via direct scalp massage.
 The third action of the Skin & Scalp Roller is to gently exfoliate excess skin cells which accumulate in the hair follicles, contributing to hair follicle malnutrition and ultimately hair follicle failure and everlasting hair loss.